'I'm just shocked': Residents react after one killed, 3 injured in Franklin Park shooting

 On Thursday, police said three teenagers and a 40-year-old man were shot early in the morning in Dutch Jake's Park in West Central.

-Preuninger said there's no indication the Dutch Jake's Park shooting was related to the Franklin Park shooting, though a suspect hasn't been identified in either incident.
+Preuninger said there's no indication the Dutch Jake's Park shooting was related to the Franklin Park shooting, although a suspect hasn't been identified in either incident.

 Meanwhile, early in the morning on June 29, police responded to the Dwight Merkel Sports Complex in northwest Spokane after receiving reports of a large fight that led to a shooting.